Looking for some LinkedIn profile tips to help you step up your game, beat out the competition, and land more job offers?

 Tip #8: Your LinkedIn About Section Is For Selling, Not Summarizing

 At this point, you've got awesome, eye-catchy images and a killer headline that's going to hook anyone looking at your LinkedIn profile.

-If they like what they see, the natural next step is to scroll down and check out your summary.
+If they like what they see, the natural next step is to scroll down and check out your About section.
 This is my favorite profile section because it gives you a ton of creative freedom to pitch yourself!

 It's your opportunity to give some background, provide context, handle objections, highlight your abilities, and show this person why you are the best option, bar none.

 Lots of people have different opinions and strategies on what to put in here.
 I'm going to share a simple formula that I saw results with as a job seeker and that I use with most of my clients: